YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As a team member of the issue-tracker
-In order to achieve the best posible efficiency during the work on one or many projects I wanto to be able to manage the issues in those projects.
+In order to achieve the best possible efficiency during the work on one or many projects I wanto to be able to manage the issues in those projects.

 #### 2.1.1.
 Create new issues